lorenzo-asquini/Cloud-Computing-Architecture-Project/Part1/scripts/README.md

 ## Deploy memcached

-Move the file `deploy.sh` in the folder `cloud-comp-arch-project`. \
+Move the file `setup_agent_measure.sh` in the folder `cloud-comp-arch-project`. \
 Inside the file, change the value of the variable `CCA_PROJECT_PUB_KEY` according to your configuration.
 The script will end if it is not set or if the filename ends with `.pub`.

-Run the script with `./deploy.sh`.
-If there is a permission denied error, run `chmod 744 deploy.sh` in order to set the permission to execute the script.
+Run the script with `./setup_agent_measure.sh`.
+If there is a permission denied error, run `chmod 744 setup_agent_measure.sh` in order to set the permission to execute the script.

-This script will upload and run the script `run_on_deployed.sh` (which must be on the same folder) on the servers.
+This script will upload and run the script `remote_setup.sh` (which must be on the same folder) on the servers.
 It will ask multiple times for the SSH password if you have set a password for the key.

 ## Run the tests on all interferences for multiple times